Cyclopropanation

 In organic chemistry, cyclopropanation refers to any chemical process which generates cyclopropane ((CH2)3) rings.
-It is an important process in modern chemistry as many useful compounds bear this motif; for example pyrethroids and a number of quinolone antibiotics (ciprofloxacin, sparfloxacin, etc.).
+It is an important process in modern chemistry as many useful compounds bear this motif; for example pyrethroid insecticides and a number of quinolone antibiotics (ciprofloxacin, sparfloxacin, etc.).
 However, the high ring strain present in cyclopropanes makes them challenging to produce and generally requires the use of highly reactive species, such as carbenes, ylids and carbanions.
 Many of the reactions proceed in a cheletropic manner.

 Approaches

 From alkenes using carbenoid reagents

 Several methods exist for converting alkenes to cyclopropane rings using carbene type reagents.
 As carbenes themselves are highly reactive it is common for them to be used in a stabilised form, referred to as a carbenoid.

 Simmons–Smith reaction

 In the Simmons–Smith reaction the reactive carbenoid is iodomethylzinc iodide, which is typically formed by a reaction between diiodomethane and a zinc-copper couple.
 Modifications involving cheaper alternatives have been developed, such as dibromomethane or diazomethane and zinc iodide.
 The reactivity of the system can also be increased by exchanging the zinc‑copper couple for diethylzinc.
 Asymmetric versions are known.